Directory Readers role in Microsoft Entra ID for Azure SQL

 - Allow service principals (Applications) to create Microsoft Entra users in Azure SQL

-Microsoft Entra ID is the new name for Azure Active Directory.
+Microsoft Entra ID is the new name for Azure Active Directory (Azure AD).
 We are updating documentation at this time.

 Assigning the Directory Readers role

 In order to assign the Directory Readers role to an identity, a user with Global Administrator or Privileged Role Administrator permissions is needed.
 Users who often manage or deploy SQL Database, SQL Managed Instance, or Azure Synapse may not have access to these highly privileged roles.
 This can often cause complications for users that create unplanned Azure SQL resources, or need help from highly privileged role members that are often inaccessible in large organizations.